How to Create a Revenue and Growth Forecast for your Company

 The marketing strategy that you are using will have a direct impact on your expected revenues.
 In this sense, it would be a good practice to be mindful of your marketing strategy and zero in on how your customers’ response to these strategies.
 This way, you can project both your conservative and optimistic opinions more cohesively than if you brushed off the role of marketing strategies in determining revenue projections.

 Consider previous records

 When was the last time you took a look at your books?
 If you’re uncertain, this might be a good time to review them again.
-Your previous financial records will give you valuable insights about the status of your revenues in the past .
-Through your financial history, you can be able to make better comparisons from your previous records to your current financial data.
+Your previous financial records will give you valuable insights into the status of your revenues in the past.
+Through your financial history, you can make better comparisons from your previous records to your current financial data.
 Likewise, it will help you anticipate possible setbacks in your cash flow – way before these setbacks strike a major blow in your direction.

 Revenue projections revolve around your critical business numbers.
 As such, the best way to keep on track of your business finances is to make sure that you have a good reference for your projections: a complete and updated set of books.
 Having updated books gives you the upper hand in knowing that the revenue projections you will generate for your business are vital and sound.

 Revenue projections can be tricky.
 But by starting with the things you already know; you can be well on your way to creating useful and accurate projections.